Climate Intelligence, Defence and Analytics

 Unless you are taking your business off planet, we do not believe in the ability to climate proof anything.
 One of the reasons why we cannot help you do this is that you will be under the illusion that your assets and businesses are protected to a certain threshold, and that the relevant climate projections are not expected to cross said threshold before a pre-determined set time.
 Unfortunately (as discussed above) we do not accept these thresholds, as in our view they do not represent the real risks posed by climate change, and are often a set of incredibly conservative and ever changing goal posts with the release of each new IPCC report.

-We know which parts of the world will be submerged by sea-level rise, we know that coastal communities will be destroyed, many countries will lose land, borders will be redrawn, and people will migrate in even greater numbers – giving rise to increased risk of conflicts and wars.
+We know which parts of the world will be submerged by sea-level rise, we know that some coastal communities will be destroyed, many countries will lose land, borders will be redrawn, and people will migrate in even greater numbers – giving rise to increased risk of conflicts and wars.
 We also know some of these scenarios are unavoidable.
-In this uncertain world, how and where will you best adapt to survive these complex changes?
+In this increasingly uncertain world, how and where will you best adapt to survive these complex changes?

 We have identified a range of well (and some even long) established best practices when it comes to increasing the resilience of both assets, communities and businesses.
 Some of these have evolved over time, and form today a portfolio of relevant hard and soft strategies and solutions that we can help you identify as relevant to you.
 These often work across space, time and organisations, leveraging opportunities for organisational enhancement, providing increased transparency through data and knowledge sharing.